JPETTomography/j-pet-framework/framework/JPetReader/README.txt

 	   in point a).
 This method returns a reference to a TNamed object.
 	   Most likely you will want to cast it to a specyfic data type, that you know is there.

-5. Optionally the file might be divided into some sections.
-   In that case, to switch between them, you have to use:
-	ReadData(const char* objname);
-   where the argument is the name of particular section.
-   After that you can proceed through steps 3 and 4.

 6. When your work is done, use:
 	CloseFile();